 The other major health problem for both races is obesity.
 Since both of them eat a lot and move very little, they both tend to pill on weight easily.
 Because of this, you need to monitor his weight.
 If it starts to increase you will need to switch him to diet nibbles.

-Overall, both are healthy dogs that enjoy a lifespan of 10 to 12 yearswhich is pretty good considering its size.
+Overall, both are healthy dogs that enjoy a lifespan of 10 to 12 years which is pretty good considering their size.

 Both the Caucasian Shepherd and the Tibetan Mastiff will become need to be brushed almost every day to make sure their coats don’t get tangled and matted.
 This will also help brush out the dirt and spread the natural oils onto his fur.
-You’ll want to use a tool like the furminator to depilate your pup on a weekly basis with an anti-shed shampoo to reduce dander.
+You’ll want to use a tool like the FURminatorto depilates your pup on a weekly basis with an anti-shed shampoo to reduce dander.

 A smooth brush for these guys or a hair removal tool is a must and watch out for the feathered fur and sensitive areas like armpits and neck!
 Both guys need a bath every 6 to 8 weeks too, and a walk-in tub or shower would be advisable here!

 The starting price for a Caucasian Shepherd Dog starts from $ 1,000and is the starting price of a Tibetan mastiff $ 1,500, both from a reputable breeder.
 The Tibetan Mastiff only has one oestrus each year, usually towards the end of autumn, so they are Tibetan pups usually only available around December or January.
 So keep that in mind when looking for a Tibetan.

 It is so important to work with a reputable breeder, especially when it comes to dogs that are territorial or protective as they need to be properly raised and treated.
 Puppy mills won’t care, so you will likely find a puppy with both health and behavioral issues.